-Dan Dan Noodles feature a complex and spicy, but balanced flavor profile, and my version is low carb without sacrificing taste!
+Dan Dan Noodles feature a complex and spicy, but balanced flavor profile, and my version is low carb without sacrificing taste.
+And this meal comes together in just 20 minutes!

 Low Carb Dan Dan Noodles aka Dan Dan Mian